banner

 FU-A Fragmentation Format#

-For larger H264 video packets, they are sent via RTP fragmentation.
-Following the 12-byte RTP header is the FU-A fragmentation: when the length of the NALU exceeds the MTU, the NALU unit must be fragmented for packaging.
+Larger H264 video packets are sent fragmented by RTP.
+Following the 12-byte RTP header is the FU-A fragment: when the length of the NALU exceeds the MTU, the NALU unit must be fragmented for packaging.
 This is also known as Fragmentation Units (FUs).

 0 1 2 3